 The “unique” tasks stay on my plate, and I look for ways to optimize the others in the following order:

 1. Automate routine tasks

-Spending a little effort upfront to automate routine tasks goes a long way.
-For example, I used to spend a whole day every other week for software releases which amounted to 10% of my time every month.
+Spending a little effort up front to automate routine tasks goes a long way.
+For example, I spent a whole day every other week on software releases which amounted to 10% of my time every month.
 Now I rely heavily on our continuous deployment system to build, test, deploy, and monitor our products.
 The whole system is automated and unless there is an issue, pushing code to production is a non-event.
 The 5-Whys approach is effective in uncovering these types of recurring tasks.